Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 [WIP]

-This is my take on one-shot keys, they work the way I think they should: the modifier or the layer is registered as soon as you press the key, and as long as you hold it.
+This is my take on how one-shot keys should work: the modifier or the layer is activated as soon as you press the key, and as long as you hold it.
 If the one-shot key is released before the One‑Shot Term without another key having been pressed in between, then it behaves as a one‑shot key for the next keypress.

-One-Shot on Steroids (OSoS) keys are *snappy*: the mod or layer is registered immediately on key down, without waiting for the tap-hold resolution like regular one-shot keys.
-For example, with mouse, using a OSoS Shift key feels as natural as a regular shift key.
+One-Shot on Steroids (OSoS) keys are *snappy*: the mod or layer is activated immediately on key down, without waiting for the tap-hold resolution like regular one-shot keys.
+For example, with mouse, using a OSoS Shift key feels just as natural as using a regular shift key.

 One-Shot on Steroids keys are *forgiving*: tap a OSoS key again to cancel it.
 An optional timeout can also be defined, to automatically deactivate OSoS after a period of keyboard inactivity.

-One-Shot on Steroids keys are *nimble*: a OSoS key can be used to activate a layer alongside one or several modifier(s).
+One-Shot on Steroids keys are *flexible*: a OSoS key can be used to activate a layer alongside one or more modifiers.

 One-Shot on Steroids keys are *versatile*: three optional behaviours can be activated (and potentially combined) to better suit your needs.